 Funding Limit - Funding is limited to eight full-time semesters or 128 credits.

-Information on eligibility requirements and applying for WI GI Bill remission may be found in this Wisconsin GI Bill Application Guide.
+Information on eligibility requirements and applying for WI GI Bill remission may be found on the Wisconsin GI Bill website.
 You can also obtain the packet at the Madison College Enrollment Center.
 If you need assistance when applying, you can also get help at the county Veterans Service office.

 To establish WI GI Bill remission at Madison College, you must complete the following steps.